 Issuance of a compliance notice or

-(d) When deemed necessary by the Council in response to third-party or whistle-blower information submitted to the Council.
+(d) When deemed necessary by the Council in response to third-party information submitted to the Council.

 3. A Contractor shall hire a competent and independent auditor to compile and submit a performance assessment report to the Secretary-General in accordance with, and in the format set out in, the relevant Guidelines.

-4. .
-The Commission shall review aperformance assessment report and any stakeholder comments received to it at its next available meeting, provided that the report has been circulated at least 30 Days in advance of such meeting.
-If the Commission does not possess sufficient expertise amongst its members, it shall consult independent experts to review the performance assessment.
-The Commission should, where necessary and appropriate, consult external experts to review the performance assessment.
-The Secretary-General shall publish the report and provide opportunity for Stakeholders to comment, and at the end of that consultation period shall transmit the report and any Stakeholders’ comments to the Commission for review
+4. The Secretary-General shall publish the Performance Assessment Report and provide opportunity for Stakeholders to comment, and at the end of that consultation period shall transmit the report and any Stakeholder’s comments to the Commission [and Compliance Committee / Inspector-General].
+The Commission shall in consultation with the [Compliance Committee / Inspector-General] review the performance assessment report and any stakeholder comments received to it at its next available meeting, provided that the report has been circulated at least 30 Days in advance of such meeting.
+The Commission should, where necessary and appropriate, consult external experts to review the performance assessment. .

-5. Where the Commission upon review of the report and any Stakeholder comments received in relation to it, considers the performance assessment to be unsatisfactory or the report submitted to be inadequate, in relation to the applicable Standards, relevant Guidelines and the Environmental Management and Monitoring Plan, the Commission may require, after providing the Contractor with a reasonable opportunity to address any inadequacies, the Contractor to:
+5. Where the Commission upon review of the report and any Stakeholder comments received in relation to it, and upon the advice of the [Compliance Committee / Inspector-General] considers the performance assessment to be unsatisfactory or the report submitted to be inadequate, to the applicable Standards, relevant Guidelines and the Environmental Management and Monitoring Plan, the Commission may require, after providing the Contractor with a reasonable opportunity to address any inadequacies, the Contractor to:

 (a) Submit any relevant supporting documentation or information requested by the Commission including a revised report; or